Indigenous Summer Play Readings 2026

 Presented as part of ‘Round Back @ The Guild Hall - The Guild Hall

 Tickets to the July 17th reading are available on Eventbrite alongside the other performances being presented as part of ‘Round Back @ The Guild Hall.
-A limited number may also be available at The Guild Hall prior to each event.
+A limited number may also be available at The Guild Hall prior to the reading.
 Buy your tickets online now in order to confirm your spot!

 If price is a barrier, please email us at info@gwaandaktheatre.ca.